odesenfans/pyaleph/docs/protocol/readme.md

 # Messages

+At its core, the aleph.im network is a messaging system.
-All data transferred over the aleph.im network are Aleph messages and represent the core of the Aleph networking model.
+All the data that transits on the network is represented by aleph.im messages that represent all the possible operations on the network.

-Messages can be:

-- sent and received on the REST or other API interfaces
+With aleph.im messages, you can, for example:
+* store files
+* pin content on IPFS
+* create decentralized programs
+* set up key/value databases.

+Users create, sign and transmit messages to the aleph.im network.
+This can be achieved in a variety of ways:

+* by posting a message to a Core Channel Node
-- exchanged on the peer-to-peer network
+* by broadcasting the message on the aleph.im peer-to-peer network
-- stored on the underlying chains
+* by using the aleph.im smart contracts deployed on supported chains.

 ## Message format

-An Aleph.im message is made of multiple fields that can be split between header and content fields.
+An aleph.im message is made of multiple fields that can be split between header and content fields.

 ### Header fields